Trump administration denounced ISIS for committing "genocide" against religious groups

 "We don't want to uproot communities that have been there for thousands of years and take them elsewhere," he said.

-In addition to the Islamic State, Tillerson and the report called out Bahrain, China, Iran, Pakistan, Saudi Arabia, Sudan and Turkey for persecuting, stigmatizing or otherwise restricting the rights of religious minorities.
+In addition to ISIS, Tillerson and the report called out Bahrain, China, Iran, Pakistan, Saudi Arabia, Sudan and Turkey for persecuting, stigmatizing or otherwise restricting the rights of religious minorities.

 "Religious persecution and intolerance remains far too prevalent," Tillerson said, noting that some 80 percent of the world's population live "with persecution or limits on their ability to worship."